THE THERAPEUTIC EFFECT OF AN AQUARIUM IN THE WORKPLACE

 This pilot study replicated elements of White and Cracknell’s experimental method, with the view to look at how this type of interaction would affect people working in a commercial business setting and how effective it could be as a potential therapy for stress recovery.

-The other key aim of this investigation was to test the principles of biophilia in the working environment, using a method that focused on the models of PSRT and ART.
-The results and findings of this study would hopefully give an insight into how this form of cognitive restoration therapy (looking into an aquarium) could improve productivity, team cohesion, and individual mental health.
+The key aims of this investigation was to test the principles of biophilia in the working environment, using a method that focused on the models of PSRT and ART.
+The results and findings of this were used to give an insight into how this form of therapy could improve productivity, team cohesion, and individual mental health.

 Method